anyatarascina/pyRVtest/TUTORIAL.md

 For a full list of references, see the references in [Duarte, Magnolfi, Solvsten, and Sullivan (2021)](#dmss).

 # Overview
-In this tutorial, we are going to use the [Nevo (2000)](#nevo) fake cereal data which is provided in both the PyBLP and pyRV packages.
+In this tutorial, we are going to use the [Nevo (2000)](#nevo) fake cereal data which is provided in both the PyBLP and pyRVtest packages.
 PyBLP has excellent [documentation](https://pyblp.readthedocs.io/en/stable/index.html) including a thorough tutorial for estimating demand on this dataset which can be found [here](https://pyblp.readthedocs.io/en/stable/_notebooks/tutorial/nevo.html).

 Note that the data are originally designed to illustrate demand estimation.
 Thus, the following caveats should be kept in mind:
-* The application in this tutorial only serves the purpose to illustrate how pyRV works.
+* The application in this tutorial only serves the purpose to illustrate how pyRVtest works.
 The results we show should not be used to infer conduct or any other economic feature about the cereal industry.
 * To test conduct, a researcher generally needs data on both cost shifters, and strong excluded instruments.
 As the data was designed to perform demand estimation, it does not necessarily have the features that are desirable to test conduct in applications.
 * Hence, the specifications that we use below, including the specification of firm cost and the candidate conducts models, are just shown for illustrative purposes and may not be appropriate for the economic context of the cereal industry.

 The tutorial proceeds in the following steps:
-* Install Python, pyRV and the appropriate packages
+* Install Python, pyRVtest and the appropriate packages
 * Load the data
 * Perform demand estimation with PyBLP
-* Test conduct with pyRV
+* Test conduct with pyRVtest

 # Install
 First, you will need to download and install python, which you can do from this [link](https://www.python.org/).